naimhasan2711/naimhasan2711/README.md

 ### Hi there 👋

 I am Md Nakibul Hassan from Bangladesh.
-I am a Computer Science Graduate and a self thought Software Developer having experience in Android Development and Competitive programming.
-Currently trying to become expert in JavaScript programming language and its frameworks.
+I am a CSE Graduate and currently working as a Software Engineer.
+My development area is mobile apps develpment.

 ### 💡 Goals for 2022